adamelliotfields/dotfiles/readme.md

 ## Fish

 I've been using Fish for a few years.
 My favorite feature is [function autoloading](https://fishshell.com/docs/current/tutorial.html#autoloading-functions).
 Unlike other shells that require you to explicitly `source` a file (or loop over a folder of files), Fish can load functions on-demand.
-If you call `foo` and it isn't in your `PATH`, Fish will look for it in `$fish_function_path`.
-This also means you can edit functions and they'll be "hot reloaded" the next time you call them.
+If you call a function and it isn't in your `PATH`, Fish will look for it in `$fish_function_path`.
+This also means you can edit functions and they'll be "live reloaded" the next time you call them.

 ### Functions